1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 For five years, I was frustrated by every blogging engine I tried.

 WordPress made it difficult to embed inline interactive charts.
-Jekyll/Octopress came with predefined css that was difficult to turn off and pasting Stack Overflow instructions on installing gems without understanding what `renv` or `rvm` were eventually broke my ruby installation.
-Metalsmith was easier to use, but I was never able to successfully configure the rss plugin.
+Octopress's predefined css was hard to disable and pasting Stack Overflow instructions on installing gems without understanding what `renv` or `rvm` were eventually broke my ruby installation.
+Metalsmith was easier, but I never managed to successfully configure the rss plugin.

 And none of alternatives I looked at supported [hot reloading](https://roadtolarissa.com/hot-reload).

-<div id='graph'></div>

 Writing my own blogging software seemed like epitome of yak shaving.
 I thought it would be difficult, too,  until I came across Jeremy Ashkenas's [Jorno](http://ashkenas.com/journo/docs/journo.html) and Rich Harris's [Svelte blog](https://github.com/sveltejs/svelte.technology/blob/1fc419a37aa47cc54eaa8e65661bd80894a653b0/scripts/prep/build-blog.js) last summer.
 Using their code as a starting point, I spent a lazy Sunday simplifying my setup.
-Now, all the code needed to build this blog lives in this post.

-How does it work?
+Now this site is built with just **60 lines of code**.
+And they're run directly off of this post.

+<div id='graph'></div>

+## How It Works

 Each post is a markdown file in the `source/_posts` folder.
 The posts get read in, parsed and written out to `public/` as an HTML file using one of templates from `source/_templates`.

 Static files that don't need preprocessing, like images or javascript, are copied directly from `source/` to `public/` with `rysnc` in preperation for publishing.